gcallah/hambone/chaps/chap3.md

 ## 3.

-Claude, Thaddeus, and Alastair were gathered around a table in the back of Elsie's Bar, speaking in hushed tones, so that their voices would certainly not be heard above the music of the jukebox.
+An hour later, Claude having recovered from his episode, he Thaddeus, and Alastair were gathered around a table in the back of Elsie's Bar, speaking in hushed tones, so that their voices would certainly not be heard above the music of the jukebox.

 Claude said, "The boy be mad.
 It ain't safe for him to be around Denmark in this state.
 I want y'all to convince him to